FedeLopez17/admin-dashboard/README.md

 </p>

 ## Description:
-This is the seventh project I have tackled while working my way through [The Odin Project's curriculum](https://www.theodinproject.com/paths).
+This is the seventh project I have tackled while working my way through [The Odin Project's curriculum](https://www.theodinproject.com/paths).<br>
-The [assignment](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard) was to re-create an admin dashboard based on a design file provided, and give it our own spin afterwards.
+The [assignment](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard) was to re-create an admin dashboard based on a design file provided, and give it our own spin afterwards.<br>
-Furthermore, it served as an introduction to the CSS Grid Layout Module.
+Furthermore, it served as an introduction to the CSS Grid Layout Module.<br>
 I had a great time working on this project, and despite it being far from perfect, I am quite happy with how it turned out.

 ## Technologies used: